amacgregor/allanmacgregor/src/pages/articles/2013-07-24-introduction-hhvm/index.md

 ---
-title: "An Introduction to HHVM"
+title: 'An Introduction to HHVM'
-date: "2013-07-24"
+date: '2013-07-24'
 layout: post
 draft: false
-path: "/posts/an-introduction-to-hhvm"
+path: '/posts/an-introduction-to-hhvm'
-category: "Programming"
+category: 'Programming'
 tags:
-    - "HHVM"
+  - 'HHVM'
-    - "Vagrant"
+  - 'Vagrant'
-    - "Programming"
+  - 'Programming'
-description: "In early 2008 Facebook began working on **HipHop**(now HPHP), a PHP execution engine; its original motivation was to convert Facebook massive PHP code base into C++ in order to save resources and increase the application performance.
-The original release was known as HPHPc a **PHP** to **C++** compiler."
+description: 'In early 2008 Facebook began working on **HipHop**(now HPHP), a PHP execution engine; its original motivation was to convert Facebook massive PHP code base into C++ in order to save resources and increase the application performance.
+The original release was known as HPHPc a **PHP** to **C++** compiler.'
 ---

 > HHVM (HipHop Virtual Machine) converts PHP code into a high-level bytecode (commonly known as an intermediate language).
 This bytecode is then translated into x64 machine code dynamically at runtime by a just-in-time (JIT) compiler.
 In these respects, HHVM has similarities to virtual machines for other languages including C#/CLR and Java/JVM.

 ## A little big of history